Lucca-mito/swift-science/README.md

 }
 ```

-But you can design your own, custom hypothesis tests.
+But you can design your own, custom hypothesis tests:
 ```swift
 let customTest = HypothesisTest(…) print(customTest.test(on: data))